Pablo Kleinman: Political career

 He is a former delegate and member of the executive committee of the California Republican Party.
 On June 7, 2016, he was elected to the central committee of the Los Angeles County Republican Party for a four-year (2016–2020) term.

-Kleinman signed the Madrid Charter, a document drafted by the conservative Spanish political party Vox that describes left-wing groups as enemies of Ibero-America involved in a "criminal project" that are "under the umbrella of the Cuban regime".
+Kleinman signed the Madrid Charter, a document drafted by the conservative Spanish political party Vox that describes left-wing groups as enemies of Iberian America involved in a "criminal project" that are "under the umbrella of the Cuban regime".

 Philanthropy

 Kleinman is Vice Chairman and a Member of the Board of Trustees of the Hispanic Jewish Foundation in Spain, which is building the Hispanic-Jewish Museum in Madrid.
 He is also the president of a sister charity based in Miami, called the Hispanic-Jewish Endowment.